 The RWL went through the Cannon-Schactman burocracy and therefore wrote the most far reaching and best constitution yet to be written in the United States.
-It gives the membership more democractic control than any other revocutionary organization we know of based upon Demorratic Centralism.
-Gannon may reply, "But in life you acted burocatic."
+It gives the membership more democractic control than any other revocutionary organization we know of, based upon Demorratic Centralism.
+Cannon may reply, "But in life you acted burocatic."
 We answer that this is not so.
-Under democratic centralism we allowed all opposition and differences within the League, except when majority decisions are reached and if these former minorities continue t, take this minority postion to the class against our official position.
-Cannon or no one else can find an action against comrades in our organization to the contrary.
+Under democratic centralism we allowed all opposition and differences within the League, except when majority decisions are reached and if these former minorities continue t, take this minomity , postion to the class against our orficial position.
+Gannon or no one else can find an action against comrades in our organization to the contrary.
 For example, Eiffel always had principle differences with the majority but only when he took these differences to the class did we by mutual consent part company, yet as friends.

-But let us get back to the first plenum of the League and its factional fight.
+But let us get back to the first plehum of the League and its faotional fight.
 It is a contrast to what I have just said and the way the RWL conducts its activity.

-The Plenum was held before I was sent to the Goal fields that I just mentioned.
-The after effects of the Plenum faction fight was still felt in our work in Illinois in spite of our success.
-I still called its the Cannon-Schactman leadership even though there were two factions and I was with the Cannon faction.
-This is because no move was made from the national office WithoutShachman's O.K.
+The Plenum was held before I was sent to the Coal fields that I just mentioned.
+The after effects of the Plenum faction fight was still felt in our work in Illinois' in spite of our success, I still called itt the Cannon-Schactman leadership even though there were two factions and I was with the Cannon faction.
+This is because no move was made from the national office withoutShachman's O.K.
 His faction was able to stalemate every move of the Cannon faction and stifled the work.

 When we heard of the proposed Plenum in Chicago we were all for it because we could take up neglected issues.
 The left wing comrades were able to have placed on the agenda such questions as the labor party, (which we wanted to vote down, as it stood as an open question) the Negro question, the trade union question, American Imperialism and others.
-We succeeded in getting these points on the agenda--at the end, At first I though that this was a victory; but as the Plenum dragged on talking about factional nothingness we never got to these points at this Plenum.
+We succeded in getting these points on the agenda-at the end.
+At first I though that this was a victory; but as the Plenum dragged on talking about factional nothingness we never got to these points at this Plenum.

 I naturally had to take a position on the factional fight even though my points were not reached.
-I voted with Cannon and his faction against thactman and others and identified myself with Cannon until the left wing organized its own faction a few years later.
+I voted with Cannon and his faction against Shactman and others and identified myself with Cannon until the left wing organized its own faction a few years later.

-The following latter in part just before the Plenum sent by no to the top committee will throw light upon the situation.
-For each event that I deal with I will give quotations from letters, documents ebc., of that period to show that I am not making a reevaluation of the event, after the event in retrospect.
+The following letter in part just before the Plenum sent by no to the top committee will throw light upon the situation.
+For each event that I deal with I will give quotations from letters, documents ebc., of that period to show that I am not making a reevaluation of the event, after the event in retrospect. n an an Aline an Alin Aline an Ali Aline an Ali ter en la tratilita e en la construcción en la construcción en la construcción de la construcción de la constru

-Chicago, Ill. ...pril 11 1932
+Chicago, Ill. april 11 1932